Identifying Chemicals Through Dimensionality Reduction: Future Works

 \section{Future Works}

 To further solve this problem, future works could focus on understanding how to find residual bases vectors.
 In doing so, this would allow researchers to identify non-dominant basis vectors as physical tokens, thus avoiding the problem (and other analogs) of Oxgyen's spectrum dominating those of Carbon and Hydrogen.
 Furthermore, it is well-known that the presence of various atoms or functional groups has a large effect on the characteristics of the entire molecule.
 This effect is non-linear, since the presence of such a token changes the spectral landscape of the entire molecule.
 This cannot be accurately modeled by linear decomposition models such as PCA or NMFA, and might require novel decomposition methods, possibly through an appropriate modification of the Tucker decomposition process.
 Once the basis vectors are obtained, future work could focus on reconstructing all possible corresponding compounds from the known 'tokens' contained.
+Finally, an additional approach is to consider multi-agent RL approaches to model interactions between various molecules \citep{anand2024efficientreinforcementlearningglobal,anand2025meanfieldsamplingcooperativemultiagent}.